 Cats should preferably be brought in a box or basket.
 If your cat jumps out of the car when you do, you may well never see it again.
 Please use one of our cat boxes to convey your pet from the car into the kennel.
 Ask for one at the door.

 You will be required to complete a booking form upon arrival.
-We need to know the name and phone number of the owner, or contact person, collection date, and details of the pet, such as age, normal diet, health and behavioral problems.
+We need to know the name and phone number of the owner, or contact person, collection date, and details of the pet, such as age, normal diet, health and behavioural problems.

 Special care requirements: